Magnificent McIlroy sets pace at Southern Hills

 Woods signed for a four-over 74 while Spieth finished with a two-over 72.

 "Overall, it was a great day," said McIlroy.
-"Great to get of to a great start at a major championship for a change.
+"Great to get off to a great start at a major championship for a change.

 "I came in here knowing my game is in good shape so it is a matter of executing the shots you know you can - I need to replicate that tomorrow, Saturday and Sunday and not get ahead of myself.
 It's a great start."